Large Transactions (Whales)

 Whale dominance has held roughly steady over the last 6 months.

-- Whales aren't always who you think.
-A transfer over $100k could come from an institutional investor, an individual whale, an exchange rebalancing, a cold-storage reshuffle, or a mining pool payout.
+- Big holders aren't always who you think.
+A large coin move could come from an institutional investor, an individual whale, an exchange rebalancing, a cold-storage reshuffle, or a mining pool payout.
 The data shows what moved, not who moved it.

 - Self-custody shifts look like whale activity.
 When large holders move coins between their own wallets — exchange to cold storage, for example — it counts here even though nobody actually bought or sold.

 - Price effect applies to USD volume.
-Same coins in whale-sized transfers produce higher USD totals when BTC price rises.
-Rising whale volume in USD can happen without any change in actual whale behavior.
+The same coins moving produce higher dollar totals when the Bitcoin price rises.
+Rising whale volume in dollars can happen without any change in actual whale behavior.

 - OTC trades don't show up.
-The biggest institutional deals often happen over-the-counter and never touch on-chain transfer data.
+The biggest institutional deals often happen over-the-counter and never touch the blockchain.
 This page sees only on-chain activity — a partial view of whale behavior.

 Understanding Whale Transactions

 Why this matters.
-Large transfers reveal institutional and whale-level behavior that doesn't show up in overall transaction counts.
-When whales are active AND dominating USD volume, market moves tend to stick.
-When whales are absent, day-to-day activity is retail-driven — choppier, less decisive.
+Large coin moves reveal institutional and whale-level behavior that doesn't show up in overall network activity.
+When big players are active AND moving most of the day's value, market moves tend to stick.
+When they're absent, day-to-day activity is retail-driven — choppier, less decisive.
 Neither is automatically bullish or bearish; whales can accumulate or distribute, and this data can't tell you which.

 Two ways to read it.
 The absolute level of whale volume tells you how active big players are in real terms.
-The whale share of total volume tells you whether they're dominating the day.
-Both matter: a busy whale day where retail is also busy looks different from a quiet day where whales are the only show in town.
+The whale share of total volume tells you how much of the value moving is in big chunks — which, on the blockchain, is usually most of it.
+The day-to-day shifts in that share are the part worth watching.